osakech/golangstuff/README.md

-# golangstuff
+# random golangstuff
-random go stuff
+like tasks or just small experiments